miladrahimi/shaftaloo/readme.md

 # Shaftaloo!
-Shaftaloo is a simple cost accounting web (backend + PWA) application.
+Shaftaloo is a simple cost accounting web application.

 ## Installation